WojciechMatuszewski/programming-notes/web/react/react-gotchas.md

 > [...] will likely have changed by the time this effect cleanup function runs.
 If this ref ...

 This is completely reasonable message to throw here as **cleanup function is ran after the new view was rendered**.
-This means that, exactly as the message said, the `ref` might have been mutated - could possibly be `null` since the element that _Ref_ is attached to, might no longer exist.
+This means that, exactly as the message said, the `ref` might have been mutated - **could possibly be `null` since the element that _Ref_ is attached to, might no longer exist**.

 I'm aware of two ways to handle this issue